 You really do hold the key to your happiness – and not your Valentine that you may be celebrating with tonight.

-I heard Gabby Bernstein speak a few years ago at an event called Hustle and Heart (a yearly event put on by my friends Maddy K and Natasha Gargiulo), and once we’re on this relevant topic, she said something that was pretty profound.
+I heard Gabby Bernstein speak a few years ago at an event called Hustle and Heart put on by my friends Maddy K and Natasha Gargiulo, and once we’re on this relevant topic, she said something that was pretty profound.

 Gabby’s 6th step for judgement detox is to Bring Your Shadows to the Light for Forgiveness.
 She said the only way to heal ourselves and love others is through self-forgiveness.
 What will forgiveness offer me?
 Well, she says, do nothing and let forgiveness show you what to do.
 You just need to listen.

 So, start by forgiving yourself.
 Start with total self-acceptance.
-With small acts of self-love each day, you will begin to get off the fence and start to truly love the woman staring back at you.
+With small acts of self-love each day, you will begin to get unstuck and start to truly love the woman staring back at you.

 So, back to Valentine’s Day… where we started.
 I wish you a beautiful day with your lover, but I wish you an even better day with yourself.
 Get to knowself.
 Love yourself fully.